-- Introduction of public access to Fernhill a supply of public accessible activities are proposed for these areas, which encourages local residents to experience the unique heritage value and local significance of Fernhill.
-While this will be over a short six month period, it will be contingent to community engagement and the continued survival of the Fernhill heritage estate into the future. - Stimulation of local economic activity temporary staff and resources are required for the hosting of the small events over the six months. - The additional activities within the Central Precinct will provide employment opportunities for local residents within the community.
-There will be opportunities for temporary and part time work as a result of the temporary events. - Conservation of the unique natural and heritage environment the proposal seeks to preserve heritage and landscape values for the benefit of the community, with these small and temporary events having a negligible impact on the estate. - Awareness and opportunity for people to experience the State heritage item and an exposure to an important landmark within the Mulgoa Valley.
+- Introduction of public access to Fernhill a supply of public accessible activities are proposed for these areas, which encourages local residents to further experience the unique heritage value and local significance of Fernhill.
+This will be contingent to community engagement and the continued survival of the Fernhill heritage estate into the future. - Stimulation of local economic activity The supplying of services and facilities to host regular events would generate local economic activity in area through investment and job creation. - The additional activities within the Central Precinct will provide employment opportunities for local residents within the community.
+There will be opportunities for temporary and part time work as a result of the temporary events.

-Working Heritage Plan - provides a supply of community and commercial activities that are relevant in financially supporting the restoration and ongoing conservation of the estate, including state heritage listed items and landscape.
+- Conservation of the unique natural and heritage environment- the proposal seeks to ensure preservation of the heritage and landscape for the benefit of the local community. - Awareness and opportunity for people to experience the State heritage item and an exposure to an important landmark within the Mulgoa Valley. - Working Heritage Plan provides a supply of community and commercial activities that are relevant in financially supporting the restoration and ongoing conservation of the estate, including state heritage listed items and landscape.

-The proposal will have a negligible implications on the traffic flow of Mulgoa Road (GTA, Traffic Impact Report, 2013).
-The function centres proposed are also located within existing buildings and are further than 500m to any neighbouring dwelling, thus potential noise impacts are unlikely.
+The proposal will have a negligible implications on the traffic flow of Mulgoa Road (GTA, Traffic Impact Report, 2013) The function centres proposed are located within existing buildings and are at further than 500m to any neighbouring dwelling, thus potential noise impacts are unlikely.
 The proposed events are appropriate for the heritage setting of Mulgoa Valley.
 Thus potential adverse, social impacts are not applicable to this proposal.